Mental health servicesin Australia

 A summary of the mental health services data for each year is collected into a publication: Mental health services—in brief.
 It is downloadable as a PDF or RTF, or you can order a printed copy.

-Data across topics is progressively published each year as they become available.
+Data across topics are progressively published each year as they become available.
 A table showing updates by date and coverage can be found on the latest release page.